llmcontext/gomcp/README.md

 ### 0.4.0

-- Add support for the proxy.
+- Add support for the proxy/multiplexer.
 In the configuration file, set the `proxy.enabled` field to true to enable the proxy.
 The proxy is a tool that allows you to proxy messages between any MCP server and the LLM.
 - Add pterm for the output of the proxy
 - Refactor the JSON protocol messages to handle both client and server messages
+- remove the fifo option for logging

 ### [0.3.0](https://github.com/llmcontext/gomcp/tree/v0.3.0) - 2024-12-08